k-hoszowski/gilded-rose-python-with-tests/README.md

  - Once the sell by date has passed, Quality degrades twice as fast.
  - The Quality of an item is never negative.
- - "Aged Brie" increases in Quality the older it gets.
  - The Quality of an item is never more than 50, but "Sulfuras" is a legendary item and as such its Quality is always 80 and it never alters.
- - "Backstage passes", like "Aged Brie", increases by one in Quality as its SellIn date approaches
+ - Unlike normal items, both "Backstage passes" AND "Aged Brie" increase by one in Quality as their SellIn date approaches
      - Quality increases by 2 when there are 10 days or less
      - Quality increases by 3 when there are 5 days or less
-     - Quality drops to 0 after the concert
+     - Quality drops to 0 after the concert/it goes bad

 We have recently signed a supplier of conjured items.
 This requires AN UPDATE to our system: